 Last Name of Medicaid/FAMIS Appellant First Name Middle Initial Suffix (Sr., Jr., II, III) Mailing Address - Street or PO Box Apt.
-City State and Zip Date of Birth Medicaid Member ID # Client ID # Primary Phone # with A Area Code Alternate Phone # with Area Code Preferred Spoken Language Preferred Written Language Do you need an interpr Yes reter?
+City State and Zip Date of Birth Medicaid Member ID # Client ID # Primary Phone # with A Area Code Alternate Phone # Alternate Phone # with Area Code Preferred Spoken Language Preferred Written Language Do you need an interpr Yes reter?
 No Email Do you need a reasonable AD OA accommodation?
 Explain What way would you li with you? ke us to communicate Have you already filed an appeal for the same issue (e.g. faxed and mailed)?
 Email Mail Yes No se appealing the income or re for your spouse?
 Yes No Did you receive a written n otice from an agency?
 Yes No 1 6.1 Agency Name • Telephone opy of the written u are appealing.
 Notice Dated Case Worker notice yo u are appealing.
 Managed Care Organize Are you appealing a decisio n by an MCO?
 Yes No If yes, you must first appeal to the MCO.
 If you disagree with the MCO's final de cision, you can appea l that decision to DM AS.
-The agency (check all that a Denied my application apply): or terminated my coverage for: : Me dicaid FAMIS Refused to take my app plication for: Me dicaid FAMIS Failed to determine my eligibility within the time limit for: Me dicaid FAMIS Requested repayment of benefits paid for medical ser vices previously received · Important: Attac ch anv Declared me not disab led. documents you believe Took other action whic ch affected my receipt of Medic aid, FAMIS or other medi nedical services. your position in the appeal Denied medical service es or authorization for medical s services.
+The agency (check all that a Denied my application apply): or terminated my coverage for: : Me dicaid FAMIS Refused to take my app plication for: Me dicaid FAMIS Failed to determine my eligibility within the time limit for: Me dicaid FAMIS Requested repayment of benefits paid for medical ser vices previously received · Important: Attac ch anv Declared me not disab led. documents you believe support Took other action whic ch affected my receipt of Medic aid, FAMIS or other medi vour position in the appeal Denied medical service es or authorization for medical s services.
 Name the servic e: , Denied or terminated waiver services.
 Waiver name a and service: Transferred or dischar ged from a nursing facility.
 Faci ility name and phone #: Write a brief statement abou ut why you are requesting an ap ppeal.
 Attach an addition al page if you need mo re space.
 Important Information if Requesting Continued Coverage If the final appeal decision supports the agency's action, you may be expected to repay DMAS for all services received during the appeal process.
 For this reason, you may choose not to receive continued coverage.
-Yes No Continued Coverage If you had Medicaid coverage before your benefits were canceled, do you want continued coverage through the appeal process if you qualify? penefits were canceled, do Authorized Representative Will the appellant be represented by another individual or an organization during the appeal process?
+Yes No penefits were canceled, do Authorized Representative Will the appellant be represented by another individual or an organization during the appeal process?
 If yes, fill out and return the Authorized Representative Form on page 3 of this Appeal Request.
 Yes No Authorized Representative Signature of Appellant Date See signing guidelines on Page May 2021 e 1 2 Page